-Other notable songs: Working on a Guru with George Harrison on guitar and the scaled-down When I Paint My Masterpiece with just Dylan and his piano.
+In I Paint My Masterpiece with just Dylan and his piano.
 Went to See the Gypsy and Only a Hobo complete my personal favorites list.

 So now we have come full circle.
 We’ve been given another glimpse into Dylan’s so-called “lost years” and discovered what fell by the wayside during those days in the studio.
 Much is being written about why he chose not to release these recordings back in 1970, but let’s just be happy he’s released them now.